TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 31/Numbers 31.17.md

 ---

-Now therefore kill every male among the little ones, and kill every woman that hath known man by lying with him.
+Now therefore kill every male among the little ones, and kill every woman who has known man by lying with him.